balderdashy/sails-docs/concepts/ORM/ORM.md

 ### Connections

 A **connection** represents a particular database configuration.
 This configuration object includes an adapter to use, as well as information like the host, port, username, password, and so forth.
+If your database doesn't require a password simply delete the password property.
 Connections are defined in [`config/connections.js`](http://sailsjs.org/documentation/reference/sails.config/sails.config.connections.html).

 ```javascript
 // in config/connections.js